 Main value of university education is the establishment and development of schools of followers of the big names in science and art to establish and develop schools.
-Nowadays, when Raina Kabaivanska teaches for more than 15 years and gives away her extensive heritage of the classical opera theatre to the new generation of opera artists, the musical and academic communities talk about Kabaivanska School.
+For already 20 years, Raina Kabaivanska has been teaching the new generation of artists the enormous heritage of classical opera theatre, the musical and academic communities talk about Kabaivanska School.
 New Bulgarian University, Vecchi-Tonelli Music Institute in Modena and Accademia Musicale Chigiana in Siena are identifiable participants privileged to be part of the School development.